[Webinar]: See how SecureW2 + Okta continuously verify certificate trust and enforce policies in real time.

 6. For the Subject field, click View available variables.
 A list of variables to select from for the subject will be displayed.

 7. Click CONTINUE after selecting the variable.
-For example, the Email variable is selected as a Subject for demonstration purposes.
+As an example, the Email variable is selected as a Subject for demonstration purposes.

 8. From the Subject Alternative Name Type drop-down list, select RFC822 Name.